ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 • Light sensitivity

-• Glare or have difficulty with nighttime driving
+• Have glare or have difficulty with nighttime driving

 • Eye discomfort, eye pain

-• Eye irritation, a foreign body sensation in the eye
+• Eye irritation, recurrent foreign body sensation in the eye

 What diseases does DSAEK treat?

-DSAEK treats the inner corneal layers, including Descemet's membrane and endothelium, that have degenerated due to diseases or abnormalities, as follows:
+DSAEK treats the inner corneal layers, including Descemet's membrane and endothelium, that have damaged due to diseases or abnormalities, as follows:

 • Fuchs' Endothelial Corneal Dystrophy